 Surveying involves running tests across the school to look at signal strength and coverage.
 Surveying will also be required when building works such as new classrooms; school blocks; etc. are developed.
 Early intervention in the planning process will ensure both cost, design and dependencies are taken into consideration.

 The ultimate goal of a wireless survey is to identify how many wireless access points (APs) are required and where they are to be located.
 Furthermore, information regarding expected signal strengths/quality; sources of interference; and infrastructure requirements (i.e. power, network switches and network cabling) should also be identified.

 Decisions around the installation location and type of AP to be installed should also consider the density of mobile use that is anticipated in that area of the school.
 For example:

-- Both new and upgraded deployments, and upgrades to wireless AP protocols, should commence only after a comprehensive wireless survey has been undertaken; and
+- Both new and upgraded deployments, and upgrades to wireless AP protocols, should commence only after a comprehensive wireless survey has been undertaken

-- New wireless deployments should be planned and managed in conjunction with school stakeholders including the IT support partner.
+- New wireless deployments should be planned and managed in conjunction with school stakeholders including the Education Technology Support Partner.